Debtors' prison: Council of Europe

 Article 1 of Protocol 4 of the European Convention on Human Rights prohibits the imprisonment of people for breach of a contract.
 Turkey has signed but never ratified Protocol 4.

 France

+Debtor's prison, both for private and State debt, was common in Ancien Régime France.
+It was suppressed during the French Revolution (1793–1797), but later reinstated.
+The debtor's prison for civil debts was abolished in 1867.

+France still allows for contrainte judiciaire, ordered by a judge, for persons unwilling to pay court-ordered fines as part of a judicial sentence.
+Older, underage and unsolvable persons are exempted from the contrainte.
+Though France has a rule that no definite proof is required to prove someone guilty of something but a set of proof, thus it’s only required that it’s likely someone is willfully not paying his fine rather than having to prove what exact money he does own (legally named revenues occultes), this can lead to someone insolvent being sentenced for being unable to pay his fine as soon as a small mismatch exists between the money being spent and the money on the tax return.

-France allows for contrainte par corps, now denominated contrainte judiciaire, for money owed to the State by solvent debtors aged from 18 to 65; its length is limited following the amount of the debt and aims to pressure the debtor to pay his debts, consequently the owed money stays owed to the State.
+Its length is limited following the amount of the fine and aims to pressure the debtor to pay his fines, consequently the owed money stays owed to the State.
+After serving a contrainte, the debt or fine must still be paid.

 Germany

 In the late Middle Ages, and at the beginning of the modern era, public law was codified in Germany.
 This served to standardize the coercive arrest (Pressionshaft), and got rid of the many arbitrary sanctions that were not universal.
 In some areas (like Nürnberg) the debtor could sell or redistribute their debt.

 In most of the cities, the towers and city fortifications functioned as jails.
 For certain sanctions there were designated prisons, hence some towers being called debtors' prison (Schuldturm).
 The term Schuldturm, outside of the Saxon constitution, became the catchword for public law debtors' prison.

 In the early modern era, the debtor's detainment or citizen's arrest remained valid in Germany.
 Sometimes it was used as a tool to compel payment, other times it was used to secure the arrest of an individual and ensure a trial against them in order to garnish wages, replevin or a form of trover.
 This practice was particularly disgraceful to a person's identity, but had different rules than criminal trials.
 It was more similar to the modern enforcement of sentences (Strafvollzug) e.g. the debtor would be able to work off their debt for a certain number of days, graduated by how much they owed.

 The North German Confederation eliminated debtors' prisons on May 29, 1868.